Deadpikle/EasyBackup/README.md

 # Easy Backup

 Easy Backup is a small cross-platform utility that allows you to copy files from one location to another or store them in an archive for the purposes of a backup.
+It's basically a fancy copy+paste utility.

 Features include: